-One of the most exciting things to happen to the outerwear world as of late is the use of the GORE-TEX C-KNIT fabric membrane.
-For people that ski tour and splitbord the Patagonia Refugitive Jacket is especially amazing, you can literally pack this jacket into any nook and cranny of your backpack.
+The Patagonia Refugitive Jacket is especially amazing for people that ski tour and splitbord, you can literally pack this jacket into any nook and cranny of your backpack.

 Patagonia Refugitive Jacket Review

-As mentioned above, Patagonia is using a 3-Layer GORE-TEX fabric that is super adaptable to just about any movement you put your body into.
-This is the sort of jacket that actually works with you instead of moving against you.
-At 5’11 I chose the size Medium which offered plenty of length int he arms even when bending down and the same at the waist.
+The Patagonia Refugitive Jacket is made with a 3-Layer GORE-TEX fabric that is super adaptable to just about any movement you put your body into.
+The Patagonia Refugitive Jacket is the sort of shell material that actually works with you instead of moving against you.
+At 5’11 I chose the size Medium which offered plenty of length in the arms even when bending down and the same at the waist.

 While on the inside of the jacket there is another similar sized zippered pocket along with an additional open style pocket that can store glove or possibly even one skin if needed.
 If this jacket featured open pocket it would easily work for storing skins on the descent (hint, hint Patagonia)